AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-reports-hour-report-filter-wrong-dates.md

 >[!NOTE]
 >
->This article was fixed on January 30, 2025.
+>This issue was fixed on January 30, 2025.

 When filtering an hour report to show only a specific date, a different adjacent date is actually included in the report.
 This issue appears to be related to timezone settings.